Three people displaced after fire in Broadmoor neighborhood

-NEW ORLEANS, La.
-(WGNO) — The New Orleans Fire department responded to a two-alarm fire early Saturday (Nov.
+NEW ORLEANS (WGNO) — The New Orleans Fire Department responded to a two-alarm fire early Saturday (Nov.
 19th) morning in the Broadmoor neighborhood.

 16 units of firefighters quickly worked to put out the fire as it began spreading to the garage and a car in the driveway.